BCom Disinvestment in India Notes Study Material

 - Rail transport.

-- Telephones, Telephone cables, Telegraph and Wireless apparatus (excluding radio receiving sets)
+- Telephones, Telephone cables, Telegraph, and Wireless apparatus (excluding radio receiving sets)

 - Generation and distribution of electricity.

-Industries Reserved for Public Sector after July, 1991
+Industries Reserved for Public Sector after July 1991

-- Arms and Ammunition and allied items of defence equipments, aircraft and warship.(BCom Disinvestment in India Notes Study Material)
+- Arms and Ammunition and allied items of defense equipment, aircraft, and warship.

 - Atomic Energy.